riscvarchive/risc-v-getting-started-guide/source/linux-avalanche.rst

 Getting the sources
 -------------------

-Clone the official Buildroot repository and apply :download:`patch adding VexRiscv support <files/0001-Add-Litex-VexRiscv-support.patch>`
+Clone the official Buildroot repository and apply a :download:`patch adding VexRiscv support <files/0001-Add-Litex-VexRiscv-support.patch>`

 .. literalinclude:: scripts/linux-avalanche.sh
    :start-after: # clone
    :end-before: # /clone

 Building
 --------

 Simply run:

 .. literalinclude:: scripts/linux-avalanche.sh
    :start-after: # build
    :end-before: # /build

 .. note:: The build process may take some time, do not be discouraged by the wait.
-The resulting binaries (rootfs.cpio and Image) will be written in the output/images folder.
+The resulting binaries (``rootfs.cpio`` and ``Image``) will be written in the ``output/images`` folder.

 Running
 -------